About…

 Please feel free to contact me.

-Hippie-punk, religious-squatter, bureaucrat-anarchist; I thrive on contradictions.
+On the fringe of the fringes… hippie-punk, religious-squatter, bureaucrat-anarchist; I thrive on contradictions.
 The tension they create fuels my slightly skewed fictional worlds and the complex characters that inhabit them.
 It’s hard to describe the sheer delight I get from taking reality, nudging it out of kilter and seeing what happens.

 I was a teenager in a small market town in the UK when punk hit the scene and its ethos and energy rushed through me and my generation.
 It felt as if we could stick two fingers up to the establishment and do whatever we wanted, however we wanted to do it.
 I’m sure that’s a familiar feeling for every generation of teenagers, but there’s no denying that punk provoked a reaction.
 It was also the era of free festivals and the peace convoy; to a teenager at a time when nuclear war threatened to end the world at any moment the free festivals like Stonehenge seemed truly post-apocalyptic.
 I loved them.
 The mix of hippies, hells angels and punks all co-existing (fairly) peacefully without the police was an incredibly formative experience.
 I’ve been to festivals every year since and still find them a great way to re-calibrate normal.